SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 Observing Visual Events in a Region
 -----------------------------------

+** This feature is completetely revised in version 1.1.0 **

 You can tell a region to observe that something appears or vanishes, or something changes in that region.
-Using the methods :py:meth:`Region.onAppear`, :py:meth:`Region.onVanish` and :py:meth:`Region.onChange`, you register an event observer that starts its observation when you call :py:meth:`Region.observe`.
-Each region object can have exactly one observation active and running.
+Using the methods :py:meth:`Region.onAppear`, :py:meth:`Region.onVanish` and :py:meth:`Region.onChange`, you register an event observer that starts the observation when you call :py:meth:`Region.observe`.
+Each region object can have exactly one observation active and running at one time.
 For each observation, you can register as many event observers as needed.
 So you can think of it as grouping some ``wait()`` and ``waitVanish()`` together and have them processed simultanouesly, while you are waiting for one of these events to happen.